ericcornelissen/pinned-tabs-for-atom/README.md

 * * *

 ## Customization
 You can add custom styles for pinned tabs.
-Use your [Stylesheet](https://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks) and target `.tab.pinned` to tweak a pinned tab.
+Use your [Stylesheet](https://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks) and target `.tab.pinned-tab` to tweak a pinned tab.
 You can consult the [package stylesheet](./styles/pinned-tabs.less) to see what classes are used.

 Below are a few examples of ways to customize the styling of pinned tabs.